Hossein Valamanesh

 Private collection, Sydney

-An Gorta Mor (The Great Irish Famine Memorial) (1999), Hyde Park Barracks, Sydney and 14 pieces (2005), North Terrace, Adelaide.
+Valamanesh collaborated with his wife, Angela Valamanesh, on major permanent installations including An Gorta Mor (The Great Irish Famine Memorial) (1999), Hyde Park Barracks, Sydney and 14 pieces (2005), North Terrace, Adelaide.
 Their final collaboration was exhibited at the 2022 Adelaide Biennale.
-Valamenesh also collaborated with his son, the multimedia artist Nassiem Valamanesh, on the moving image work What Goes Around (2021).
+Valamenesh also collaborated with his son, filmmaker and multimedia artist Nassiem Valamanesh, on moving image works including Passing Time (2011) and What Goes Around (2021).

-the Contemporary Art Centre, Adelaide (1990), the Art Gallery of South Australia, Adelaide, and the Museum of Contemporary Art, Sydney (2001-02).
-A major retrospective, Puisque tout passe (This will also pass), was held at the Institut des Cultures d'Islam, Paris, France in 2022.
+Major lifetime surveys of Valamanesh's work were held at the Contemporary Art Centre, Adelaide (1990), the Art Gallery of South Australia, Adelaide (2001), and the Museum of Contemporary Art, Sydney (2002).
+In 2022, Valamanesh held his first solo exhibition in Europe, Puisque tout passe (This will also pass), at the Institut des Cultures d'Islam, Paris, France.

 Valamanesh died in 2022, aged 72, survived by his wife and son.